In this section, we’ll discuss how to solve the following errors while using Laravel:

 Checking if User Exists

 Log into MySQL with an administrative account.
 You can do this via the command line or a tool like MySQL Workbench.
-Once logged in, run.
+Once logged in, run the following commands.

 SELECT User, Host FROM mysql.user;